What happens when social crosses over to traditional media via influencers

-I have a real-life case study on what it is like to be a technology influencer thanks to some process issues from the new 4G network operator, EE that I encountered this week.
+I have a real-life case study on what it is like to be a technology influencer thanks to some process issues from the new 4G network operator, EE that I encountered back in November 2012.

 It did take nearly a week to get it sorted, and my blog post about my experience probably helped somewhat in getting the attention of EE – while also attracting the attention of the mainstream media.